stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 If you forget to use `new` when invoking `Simple` above, `this` will be bound to the global object (most likely `window` in a browser) and the `name` property will be added to that.

-So why bother using constructor functions if the literal method will suffice?
-Constructor functions provide a way to define behaviour which is shared by all new objects through the `Function.prototype` property.
+So why bother using constructor functions if literal definitions are straight forward and concise?
+If you needed to create multiple objects, it would be pretty cumbersome to define them using the literal method over and over.
+Constructor functions provide a way to define behaviour which is shared by all new objects that are created by that function.
+This shared behaviour is made possible by the `Function.prototype` property.
-Javascript is a classless language, but the prototype property on a function  the closest thing to any notion of classes.
-By default, `prototype` references an `Object`, so you can mold this object as you see fit:
+Javascript is a classless language, but the prototype property on a function the closest thing to any notion of classes. `Function.prototype` is just an object, so you can mold this object by adding properties:

 ``` javascript
 function Simple() {